patchlevel/event-sourcing/docs/pages/pipeline.md

 });
 ```

+!!! warning

-> :warning: After this middleware, the playhead must be recalculated!
+    After this middleware, the playhead must be recalculated!

-### replace
+### Replace

 If you want to replace an event, you can use the `ReplaceEventMiddleware`.
 The first parameter you have to define is the event class that you want to replace.